xiaolichen0/CircularSTAR3D/README.md

 Notice: Make sure the folds "PDB", "STAR3D_struct_info" and the file "CircularSTAR3D.jar" in the same directory.

+### Output files
+The alignment output files have the suffix "aln".
+It includes the key parameters that are used to run CircularSTAR3D and the sorted local alignments.
+The format of the nucleotide mapping is "RNA1_chain_id:RNA1_nucleotide_id<->RNA2_chain_id:RNA2_nucleotide_id".

+The PDB output files have the suffix "pdb".
+They are in PDB format [an introduction of PDB format](https://www.cgl.ucsf.edu/chimera/docs/UsersGuide/tutorials/pdbintro.html).
+Each PDB ouput file include 2 models.
+Model 1 and Model 2 are the aligned substructures in input RNA 1 and RNA 2 respectively.
+To view the alignment in PyMOL, click "Movie" in the menu and select "Show All States".

 ### Example
 ```
 python3 run_circularSTAR3D.py --preprocess --pdb-id 3f2x --chain-id X